 Advancing multidisciplinary research, analysis, policy, and strategic narrative

-Our research examines the structural and cultural impediments to belonging and the othering processes that block the benefits derived from an equitable society.
+Our research examines the structural and cultural impediments to opportunity that limit full inclusion and block benefits derived from an equitable society.
 We address complex and intertwined issues holistically, cultivating research contributions and collaboration across fields.
-Rather than issue-driven, our work focuses on the impact to people in order to expose the way othering creates marginality and deprives people of full belonging.
+Research is informed by understanding how structures and systems work across domains to produce exclusion and inequality, and inclusion and equality.

 Building relationships among diverse groups and across disciplines

 We align our research efforts with the needs of community organizers, policymakers, and other stakeholders.
 Community-centered collaborations help inform our research while our scholarship helps community partners and policymakers with strategies and policy, which increase our mutual effectiveness at many levels.
-This type of relationship building moves beyond just coalitions toward deeper synergy, and is strengthened by time and interaction that ultimately yields a greater capacity to effect change.
+This type of relationship building moves beyond just coalitions toward deeper synergy, is strengthened by time and interaction, and ultimately yields a greater capacity to effect change.

-Employing strategic communications to illuminate research and impact policy
+Employing communications and culture to illuminate research and impact policy

 To be most successful, we must engage the conscious mind and the unconscious mind, which is less empirical, less fact-driven, highly social, and more animated by stories, values, and metaphors.
-Our communications and cultural strategy work goes beyond mere messaging to engage in a battle of big ideas, to take command of how a debate, such as the entire concept of public space or citizenship or free speech, is framed in public discourse, in order to construct and employ new narratives that speak to people at multiple levels.
+This communications and cultural work goes beyond messaging to engage in a battle of big ideas, to take command of how a debate, such as the entire concept of public space or citizenship, is framed in public discourse in order to construct and employ new narratives.

 Making a difference